mrismanaziz/Reforestation/README.md

-## I asked the surgeon if I could administer my own anesthetic, they said: go ahead, knock yourself out.
+## I used to think I was indecisive, but now I'm not sure.